OverDrive (radio show)

 OverDrive is a drive time sports radio show hosted by Bryan Hayes alongside Jeff O'Neill and Jamie McLennan.
-The show airs from 4 to 7 pm ET on TSN 1050 in Toronto, simulcasted on TSN and iHeartRadio, and as a podcast.
+The show airs from 4 to 6 pm ET on TSN 1050 in Toronto, simulcasted on TSN and iHeartRadio, and as a podcast.

 History

 The show originally aired as Leafs Lunch weekdays from 12 to 2 pm.
 On February 22, 2016, TSN 1050 introduced a revamped weekday lineup where Andi Petrillo became host of Leafs Lunch and Bryan Hayes, Jamie McLennan, and Jeff O'Neill became hosts of the new drive time program weekdays from 4 to 7 pm, with the 4 pm and 5 pm hours being simulcasted on TSN4, and the 6 pm hour being simulcasted on TSN2.

-On September 21, 2020, Pinty's was announced as the show's new presenting sponsor.
-The show was previously sponsored by The Source.

 The show used to feature Ray Ferraro as a daily guest in the 5 pm hour before he expanded his role at ESPN in 2021.

 On February 25, 2022, the show's three hosts as well as well as Leafs Lunch co-host and Overdrive contributor Michael DiStefano (aka Al's Brother) were announced as celebrity coaches for the CHL/NHL Top Prospects Game.

+On April 3, 2023, FanDuel was announced as the show's new presenting sponsor.
+The show's previous sponsors have included Pinty's and The Source.

+In September 2025, the show's airtime was cut back from three hours to two hours, now airing from from 4 to 6 pm, followed by "OverDrive replay" from 6 to 7 pm.

 Format

-OverDrive airs weekdays on TSN 1050 from 4 to 7 pm and is simulcasted on TSN from 4 to 6 pm on TSN4, and from 6 to 7 pm on TSN2.
+OverDrive airs weekdays on TSN 1050 and is simulcasted on TSN.
 The show is a sports talk show featuring insights, interviews, stories, and banter.